 A good Video Poker strategy is about knowing which cards to hang on to and which to discard.
 It’s one of the main ways in which the game is so different from slot machines: slots are utterly random, but with Video Poker a good playing strategy can improve your winning odds significantly.

-Video Poker comes in a number of varieties so there’s no definitive, one-size-fits-all payout table.
-Obviously, though, a higher combination of cards will mean significantly higher payout numbers.
+Video Poker comes in a number of varieties so there’s no definitive, only a one-size-fits-all payout table.
+Though a higher combination of cards will mean significantly higher payout numbers.
 In the “Jacks or Better” version of the game, a 5-credit wager with a Royal Flush will pay 4000 credits, meaning a 99.5% return on your wager.
 In the Deuces Wild version, however, the theoretical return on a 5-credit wager is 100.8%, meaning the player can actually gain an advantage over the house.

 Aside from aiming for the highest combinations possible, here are some useful guidelines to get you going: